JouniJokelainen/DevopsWithDocker/PART2/readme.md

 Some buttons may have stopped working in the frontend + backend project.
 Make sure that every button for exercises works.
 Enviroment variables were removed from backend dockerfile (_ENV API_URL=http://localhost:8000_) and frontend dockerfile (_ENV FRONT_URL=http://localhost:5000_).

-Images were rebuiled through docker-compose.
+Images were rebuilt through docker-compose.

 [docker-compose.yml](./2.10/docker-compose.yml)